Quick Start Guide

 Download Starter Project

-cd modelknife-quickstart
+cd my-mlknife-stack

-export BUCKET=s3://your-bucket
+export MLKNIFE_BUCKET=your-existing-artifact-bucket

 mk p deploy